anmollp/TwitterClone-Akka/README.md

     ![alt](/img/50usersmetric.PNG)
     ![alt](/img/100usermetric.PNG)

-We also found out that  when there was no distribution enforced on the number of followers the activity was roughly a Gaussian distribution.
+Also when there was no distribution enforced on the number of followers the activity was roughly a Gaussian distribution.

 * Here are some results for various activity-metrics vs users for random distribution.
     ![alt](/img/50userrandom.PNG)